sony/micro-mail-sender/doc/README.md

 # REST API

-The two main calls are the one to send mails and the one to query their status.
+The two main API calls are for sending emails and querying their status.
-We try to make them a subset of SendGrid API.
+We aim to make them compatible with the SendGrid API.
-We also provide a diagnostic API.
+We also provide a diagnostic API for troubleshooting.

 - [POST /v3/mail/send - Mail send](send.md)